·

 Exploring Speyer

-If you arrive early, or have time after visiting Brezelfest, explore the city of Speyer a little.
+If you arrive early, or have time after visiting Brezelfest, take time to explore the city of Speyer for a little.

 Speyer itself is worth visiting for its stunning cathedral.
 It’s one of the largest and most important Romanesque edifices in Germany, which is a UNESCO World Heritage Site.
 You can visit the cathedral daily from 9:00 am until 6:00 pm.

-The Technik Museum Speyer is a must-visit for anyone interested in technology and transport.
+The Technik Museum Speyer is a must-visit for anyone who likes in technology and transport.
 The museum’s vast collection includes aircraft, locomotives, vintage cars, and even a space shuttle.
 Interactive exhibits and the IMAX Dome theatre make it an engaging experience for visitors of all ages.

 The Technik Museum is open daily from 9:00 am until 6:00 pm.
 Admission prices are €29.00 for adults and €24.00 for children ages 5 to 14.